 Organic practice growth in GI is possible but difficult.
 It takes strong leadership, but more importantly, it takes time and capital.
 It is not surprising that most practicing gastroenterologists lack the time and willingness to invest the capital needed to merge entities.

-Enter private equity and the MSO vehicle, which not only provide the capital needed to accomplish successful mergers but also accelerate the process.
+Enter private equity and the MSO vehicle.
+This not only provides the capital needed to accomplish successful mergers but also accelerate the process.
 The MSO structure allows GI groups to pursue forming a consolidated practice under a single tax identification number, with the ability to grow and prosper.
 Other areas of medicine, including dentistry, dermatology, urology, primary care and women’s health, have widely adopted the MSO model.
-It is a model GI groups may find appealing as they continue to face mounting internal and external pressures, including the continued focus on consolidation within healthcare.
+It is a model GI groups may find appealing as they continue to face mounting internal and external pressures.
+This includes the continued focus on consolidation within healthcare.

 Potential Risks of Private Equity

 Like any investment, private equity investments carry risks.
 Private equity firms invest in strategic assets.
-Medical groups are financial assets—just like factories or retail chain stores—that are meant to grow in value and be sold.
+Medical groups are financial assets, just like factories or retail chain stores.
+They are meant to grow in value and be sold.
 Before you move ahead with agreeing to a private equity investment, understand that the firm you partner with today will not be your partner in the future.
 The typical investment window for a private equity firm is 3–5 years.
 Eventually, the firm will look to sell your practice.
 You can fall in love with one private equity firm, only to be later sold to another firm or strategic buyer you dislike.
-While you might be eager to secure a private equity investment, do not rush into a deal without the appropriate support.
+You might be eager to secure a private equity investment.
+However, do not rush into a deal without the appropriate support.
 These are complex transactions.

 Choosing a Private Equity Partner

 - Does this partner truly understand and appreciate the uniqueness of the GI subspecialty?
-This concerns the sources of revenue that help drive a group beyond practice revenue, including investments in endocenters, additional ancillary service lines and skilled management that will help position your group for the future.
+This concerns the sources of revenue that help drive a group beyond practice revenue,.
+This includes investments in endocenters, additional ancillary service lines and skilled management that will help position your group for the future.

 - Ultimately, can this firm offer my group anything other than a cash transaction?
-Look for a private equity firm that avoids short-term decisions to drive investment value and jeopardize long-term goals of providing better GI care.
+Look for a private equity firm that avoids short-term decisions to drive investment value.
+This will jeopardize long-term goals of providing better GI care.
 If your group approaches private equity investments in this way, you are more likely to maximize the benefits of the partnership and deliver the private equity firm a strong return.